NyathiBlesing/Ants/README.md

 The Colony.
 The colony consists of several places that are chained together.
 The exit of each Place leads to another Place.

-Placing Ants.
-There are two constraints that limit ant production.
+Placing Ants: There are two constraints that limit ant production.
 Placing an ant uses up some amount of the colony's food, a different amount for each type of ant.
 Also, only one ant can occupy each Place.

-Bees.
-When it is time to act, a bee either moves to the exit of its current Place if no ant blocks its path, or stings an ant that blocks its path.
+Bees: When it is time to act, a bee either moves to the exit of its current Place if no ant blocks its path, or stings an ant that blocks its path.

-Ants.
-Each type of ant takes a different action and requires a different amount of food to place.
+Ants: Each type of ant takes a different action and requires a different amount of food to place.
 The two most basic ant types are the HarvesterAnt, which adds one food to the colony during each turn, and the ThrowerAnt, which throws a leaf at a bee each turn.

 This project combines functional and object-oriented programming paradigms.